NON-PREFERENTIAL CERTIFICATE OF ORIGIN OF THE EUROPEAN UNION

 The applicant registers as a user of the vientiasiakirjat service and receives their personal passwords.
 The applicant must complete an Authorization Document.

 The application for the Certificate of Origin should be sent to a chosen Chamber of Commerce, where it will be issued and electronically stamped.
 At the Chamber of Commerce, the Certificate of Origin is issued by a person who has the required authorization.
-The applicant can print the Certificate of Origin on the special form after it has been issued by the Chamber of Commerce.
+The applicant prints the Certificate of Origin on a normal A4 paper in color after it has been issued by the Chamber of Commerce.

 Certificate of Origin and Additional copies

-As a rule, only one Certificate of Origin can be issued by the Chamber of Commerce (original and archive copy).
+As a rule, only one original Certificate of Origin can be issued by the Chamber of Commerce (original and archive copy) and certificate is always issued for one consignment.
 This is good to note, for example, in Letter of Credit terms.
 The copy provided together with the certificate of origin is only a company’s own archive copy.

 If you need copies for export purposes, please order them while applying by choosing the amount of extra copies.